Skip to content

 These are all great for our gut health, however with such busy schedules to manage modern life’s demands, it’s pretty difficult to make such a varied, colourful diet a daily habit.
 Enter: probiotic supplements …

-Unlike foods rich in probiotics, with good bacteria supplements you know exactly how many probiotics you’re taking, and what type of strains are present.
+Unlike foods rich in probiotics, with good bacteria supplements you know exactly how many probiotic bacteria you’re taking, and what type of probiotic (strains) are present.
 They’re also super-easy to take, being available either as capsules or in a sachet you can mix into drinks.

 Now you’re clued up on gut health, nurture yours with these easy lifestyle hacks: